Love of place is in our DNA

 PLACE IDENTITY, BRANDING & POLICY, AUSTRALIA

-Embarking on a PhD, I was eager to explore the connections between place identity, regional development and the role of business-government networks.
-I helped establish a local government-led tourism network after the closure of the steelworks in Newcastle.
+Embarking on a PhD, I was eager to explore the connections between place identity, regional development and governance.
+Different levels of government and tourism organisations adopt different narratives and brand the same place differently, leading to fragmentation and competing narratives.
+During my PhD I helped establish a local government-led tourism network after the closure of the steelworks in Newcastle.
 I designed and implemented tourism professional development seminars which kept me grounded and connected to the pragmatic perspectives of business, governments and communities.